mimshwright/commonwealth.js/MANUAL.md

 	// Automatically create a substate with a name var offState = state.addSubstate("off");

 As you can see, the function returns a reference to the state it just created.
+Also, you can always get a reference to a state object by name like this:

+	var onState = state.getStateByName("on");

 The library also allows you to create `State` objects using a JSON object passed into the constructor.
 [Creating states with JSON](#json) will be covered later after you have a better understanding of how commonwealth works.